 During the procedure

-You'll lie on a long table that slides through a short, tunnel-like machine.
-During the scan you'll need to stay still and hold your breath so as not to blur the images.
-If you're uncomfortable in closed spaces, ask your doctor if you need medication to help you relax.
+You'll lie on a long table that slides through a short, tunnel-like machine (CT scanner).
+If you're uncomfortable in closed spaces, ask your health care provider about medication to help you relax.

 After the procedure

 - Stop smoking.
 Smoking is a major risk factor for heart disease, especially atherosclerosis.
 If you smoke, quitting is the best way to reduce your risk of heart disease and its complications.
 If you need help quitting, ask your health care provider about smoking cessation methods.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.